coniferousdyer/Botforces/README.md

 $ pip install -r requirements.txt
 ```

 5. Create a file in the directory and name it `.env`.
-Take the token you copied earlier in and paste it in place of `PASTE_TOKEN_HERE`.
+Take the token you copied earlier and paste it in place of `PASTE_TOKEN_HERE`.
 Then paste the following line in the `.env` file.

 ```bash
 DISCORD_TOKEN=PASTE_TOKEN_HERE